ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/overview.md

 1. Open a Terminal (click on the new tab icon: `+`) and type these lines to start your own datastore web API:
     1. `cd /data_store_testing`
     1. `fastapi dev`

+JupyterHub notebooks are in the `notebooks` directory on your online computer and data files are in the `shapes` directory.
+You can upload the download files to the online computer using XXXX.